curtmorgan3/fight_or_fright/readme.md

 # Functional Specifications

 The user enters a name and is presented with a choice of characters, each with certain stat advantages.
-  1. Knight: Higher Strength
+  1. Knight: +2 Strength -2 Speed
-  2. Rogue: Higher Speed
+  2. Rogue: +2 Speed -2 Dexterity
-  3. Ninja: Higher Dexterity
+  3. Ninja: +2 Dexterity -2 Fortitude
-  4. Priest: Higher Fortitude
+  4. Priest: +2 Fortitude -2 Strength
-  5. Gambler: Higher Luck
+  5. Gambler: +4 Luck

 The user is given a choice to enter the room (next level) or to rest (restore all health).